DestinyofYeet/ladon/README.md

 # Todos
 - [ ] Capture Derivation build output and store it in db
+- [ ] Currently a single action can result in multiple derivations.
+Each derivaition calls back after a build on its own, setting the value of action twice
 - [ ] Fronted (Yew?)

 ## Idea